Record and edit drum tracks

 - Open the Mixer, then Option-click the group slot of the other drum track channel strips to assign them to the group.

 Record and Edit

 Record the drum tracks.
 When you've finished recording, you can edit your drum tracks.
-Because you selected the Editing option in the Group inspector, all of your edits will occur across all drum tracks.
-If you recorded multiple takes, use Quick Swipe Comping to create a composite take.
+Because you selected the Editing option in the Group inspector, all of your edits will occur across all of the drum tracks.
+If you've recorded multiple takes, use Quick Swipe Comping to create a composite take.

 Flatten and merge the take folders

 When you're satisfied with your comping and editing, flatten and merge the take folders.
 This ensures that all of the tracks in the group have the same start position and are of the same length.

 - On one of the tracks in the group, choose the comp you want to keep from the Take Folder pop-up menu.

 - Choose Flatten and Merge from the menu.
 All tracks in the group will flatten and merge.

 By merging all of the regions and takes on each track to one audio file, discrepancies will be less likely to appear.
 Also, because transient detection is file-based, you'll only need to go through the process of adjusting transients once for each Q-Reference track.
 After you've flattened and merged the drum tracks, you can correct any timing discrepancies using quantisation.

 Correct the timing of your drum tracks